armandofox/armandofox.github.io/_pages/students/gradapp.md

 courses with projects, but again, I'm not sure how much emphasis on professional leadership.

+# PhD (doctoral) programs

-* PhD programs, where you commit to spending the next 4-5 years of your life producing a significant piece of research (typically several papers' worth) that advances the field in some fundamental way.
-This is an intense 5-year monastic experience that is nothing like undergrad.
+In a PhD program,  you commit to spending the next 4-5 years of your life producing a significant piece of research (typically several papers' worth) that advances the field in some fundamental way.
+This is an intense 5-year monastic experience that is nothing like being an undergrad.
 It's more a calling than a thing you do.
 You really want to be sure that this interests you, as opposed to doing it "by default".

-I would be cautious about applying to PhD programs if you have no experience doing research: some people love it, some hate it, and if you hate it, it's going to be a long 5 years since that is all you will do.
+I would be cautious about applying to PhD programs if you have no experience doing research: some people love it, some hate it, and if you don't love it, it's going to be a long 5 years since that is all you will do.
 The sooner you [get involved in undergrad research]({ link _pages/students/research.md }) the sooner you'll know if this option is for you.

+# General advice on applying

 Whichever you do, apply broadly, as grad school admissions are very competitive; "hot" fields like AI and data science may